 Oddly, if you commented via WordPress Reader, then notifications worked and everything was hunky-dory.

 Tracking down the source of the problem was a nightmare.
 Nothing I thought of at first seemed to be the cause.
-Jetpack comments seemed to be.
+Jetpack comments seemed to be set correctly.
 WordPress accounts with comments were allowed.
 And like I mentioned, I was getting notifications OK even when I was offsite on another blog.

 I eventually found out what was causing this by running through the plugins that I had that in any way touched the the comments form.
 There was really only one though, CommentLuv.

 That was the plugin which allows commenters with a blog of their own to link to one of their recent posts.
 It’s been around for years, it’s a plugin I used to use on my old blogs just as a nice little touch of ‘thank-you’ to those taking the time to comment.

 In order to display the additional UI elements required for CommentLuv to work, it has to essentially hijack the comment form.
 It won’t allow the JetPack comment form to load by default — and if you override this behaviour?
 The CommentLuv UI elements vanish anyway.

 - Keep notification responses broken, but allow people commenting via the page to use CommentLuv to reference their posts if they so wished, or